qua-platform/quam-builder/quam_builder/architecture/quantum_dots/voltage_sequence/README.md

   voltage_seq = my_gate_set.new_sequence()
   ```

-- `voltage_seq` can now be reference in QUA programs to easily step/ramp to points.
+- `voltage_seq` can be used in QUA programs to easily step/ramp to points.

 #### 7. Use `VoltageSequence` methods within a QUA `program()` to define voltage changes